ozyurtf/cpu-scheduler/README.md

 ```

-To find the deadlock, we
+To find the deadlock, we can

 1) look for a row whose unmet resource needs are all smaller than or equal to the values in available resources.
 If there is no that kind of row, this means that there is a deadlock and terminate.
 2) assume the process of the chosen row requests all resources it needs and then finishes.
 Mark that process as terminated and release its resources back to the available resources.